deeeelin/idkgit/README.md

 Linux and macOS:

 1.
+Clone the repo :
 ```
 git clone https://github.com/deeeelin/idkgit.git <folder path>
 ```
+, or just download the zip file .

 2.
 enter `$SHLVL` in terminal and make sure the output is 1 , else restart terminal